 Kentucky continues to have one of the highest rates of incidence and deaths from lung cancer.
-Unfortunately, lung cancer is usually not detected until the signs and symptoms are present, when the patient is already at a more advanced stage.
-The key to fight this disease is prevention and early detection.
+Unfortunately, lung cancer is usually not detected until the signs and symptoms are present when the patient is already at a more advanced stage.
+The key to fighting this disease is prevention and early detection.
 Smoking and secondhand smoke (nonsmokers who breathe the smoke of others) will increase the risk for lung cancer.

-So what’s a pack year?
-A pack year is calculated by multiplying the packs of cigarettes smoked per day times the number of years smoked.
+So what’s a pack-year?
+A pack-year is calculated by multiplying the packs of cigarettes smoked per day times the number of years smoked.

-Smoking 1 pack per day x 5 years = 5 pack years
+- Smoking 1 pack per day x 5 years = 5 pack-years

-Smoking ½ pack per day x 30 years = 15 pack years
+- Smoking ½ pack per day x 30 years = 15 pack-years

 The best thing that can be done is to live a healthy lifestyle, obtain regular checkups and screening if you qualify.
 A lung cancer screening can only be ordered by a physician or nurse practitioner.
 Talk to your health care provider to see if you are at risk.
 Screening CT scans do not guarantee that you will not develop lung cancer in the future.

 Do you need assistance on quitting?
 UofL Health – Brown Cancer Center – Survivorship Clinic is here at every step to give personalized care to increase your success in quitting tobacco.
 Ask your oncologist or call the Survivorship Clinic directly at 502-562-6887 to schedule your one-time consultation.